 “Hello Patil, Folwell.”
 Ella Chambers from two desks down passed them with her head turned away.
 “Folwell, be sure that the Yemen notes get on my desk by this afternoon.”

-“Right you are, Ella,” said Fanny, smiling cheerily as Ella passed.
-As soon as Ella had turned the corner, Fanny rolled her eyes.
+“Right you are, Ella,” said Franny, smiling cheerily as Ella passed.
+As soon as Ella had turned the corner, Franny rolled her eyes.
 “Snooty bitch.
 She’s going to end up with her and a dozen or so cats.”

-Padma, privately relieved that Fanny had been distracted, took the opportunity to race back to her work.
+Padma, privately relieved that Franny had been distracted, took the opportunity to race back to her work.

 “I think he should go out with you.
 Take you out somewhere nice, you know?”

 “Go away!”
-Padma grabbed a quill off the top of her desk and chucked it with a vengeance at Fanny’s hair.
-Fanny ducked.
+Padma grabbed a quill off the top of her desk and chucked it with a vengeance at Franny’s hair.
+Franny ducked.
 “Go away, will you?!”

 “Go talk to him!”

 “No!
 I have work to do!”
-Padma looked up in alarm to see Fanny marching away.
+Padma looked up in alarm to see Franny marching away.
 “Folwell, I’m serious, don’t – ”